GATE – Global Action for Trans Equality is an international advocacy organization campaigning globally for trans, gender diverse and intersex equality

 - working collaboratively and advocating collectively for human rights

-- creating transformative knowledge
+- creating transformative, community-driven knowledge

 - building international solidarity